 As with installation, the upgrade process requires that the Tower server be able to access the Internet.
 The upgrade process takes roughly the same amount of time as a Tower installation, plus any time needed for data migration.

 This upgrade procedure assumes that you have a working installation of Ansible and Tower.

-You can not convert an embedded-database Tower to an Active/Passive Redundancy mode installation as part of an upgrade.
-Users who want to deploy Tower in a Redundant configuration should back up their Tower database, install a new Redundant configuration on a different VM or physical host, and then restore the database.
-It is possible to add a primary or secondary instance later on to Tower if it is already operating on an external database.
-Refer to the Active/Passive Redundancy chapter of the Ansible Tower Administration Guide.
+You can not convert an embedded-database Tower to a Clustered installation as part of an upgrade.
+Users who want to deploy Tower in a Clustered configuration should back up their Tower database, install a new Clustered configuration on a different VM or physical host, and then restore the database.
+It is possible to add additional instances later on to Tower if it is already operating on an external database.
+Refer to the Clustering chapter of the Ansible Tower Administration Guide.

 If Tower is on a version of RHEL older than RHEL 8 and you want to upgrade to Ansible Tower on RHEL 8, follow the sequence outlined below:

 This process ensures that the PostgreSQL database is also properly migrated to the latest version if you are upgrading an embedded-database Tower.
+Depending on the size of your Ansible Automation Platform installation, this may take some time.
 Note that if you upgrade a Tower with an external database, the client libraries will be upgraded as well, but you will need to upgrade your external PostgreSQL server manually.
 Be sure the check the release notes to see if this applies to you before upgrading.

 Before upgrading your Tower installation, refer to Requirements to ensure you have enough disk space and RAM as well as to review any software needs.
 For example, you should have the latest stable release of Ansible installed before performing an upgrade.